TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-bitlocker.md

 ## **Boot error found for your virtual machine <!--$vmname-->[vmname]<!--/$vmname-->:**
 We have investigated and identified that your VM <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because windows failed to boot with error code **Plug in the USB drive that has the Bitlocker key**.

-This behavior is observed if the process of retrieving the BEK files from the BEK volume on Azure platform has encountered issues while starting a VM using the [Azure Disk Encryption extension](https://docs.microsoft.com/azure/security/azure-security-disk-encryption).
+This behavior is observed if the process of retrieving the BEK files from the BEK volume on the Azure platform has encountered issues while starting a VM using the [Azure Disk Encryption extension](https://docs.microsoft.com/azure/security/azure-security-disk-encryption).

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
 This may help you diagnose the issue and determine if a similar boot error is the cause.
 <!--/issueDescription-->